Xanax is a brand name of alprazolam, a central nervous system depressant.

 - Muscle pain and stiffness

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the majority of individuals addicted to Xanax (or other benzodiazepines) may also also addicted to other drugs, usually opiates.
-It important that treatment addresses all drugs of abuse, as well as any co-occurring mental health disorders, such as depression or anxiety.
+According to the Substance Abuse and Mental Health Services Administration, almost all individuals addicted to benzodiazepines like Xanax are also addicted to another drug, usually opiates.
+It important that treatment for addiction addresses all drugs being abused, as well as any co-occurring mental health disorders, such as depression or anxiety.

 Common behavioral therapies used in the treatment of prescription drug addiction include: